WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 Some NPCs can have a special values:

 * **Contents** - this option have an ID of other NPC which included into this NPC.
 Available for NPCs which marker as "containers".
-* **Spin box with numeric value** - Some NPCs can have the numeric special value, for example, position of firebar segment.
+* **Spin box with numeric value** - Some NPCs can have the numeric special value, for example, position of fire-bar segment.
 * **Special combo-box** - some NPCs can have switchable algorithms which cab set individual NPCs algorithm from the list.

 * **Layer** - here is defined the layer which is an owner of this NPC.
 All items at first are a members of the "Default" layer.
-* **Attach layer** - This is a special option: all membered statical items of attached layer will move together with this NPC.
+* **Attach layer** - This is a special option: all members statical items of attached layer will move together with this NPC.

 Each NPC have the event slots: